pozsarzs/alanz80x/README.md

 ## About this implementation

-_The AlanZ80X is an idea that tries to combine a microcontroller and a state machine.
+_The AlanZ80X is an idea that takes the concept of a Turing machine to a new level.
+It may be possible, but it’s not certain that it will succeed.
 It might get made, but it's not certain.
 But I can say that it's great for fun.
 And to be challenging in the fun, it has to fit into 64kB._

 ### In a nutshell